Jaga Jazzist

 What We Must (Ninja Tune, 2005), containing the eight-minute single All I Know Is Tonight, withdrew from the excesses of the previous album but retained the overall aesthetic of intelligent, atmospheric instrumental multi-layered music for the masses.

-Jaga Jazzist's multi-instrumentalist Jorgen Munkby formed Shining and, after the jazzier Where The Ragged People Go (2001) and Sweet Shanghai Devil (2001), turned to bombastic progressive-rock on In The Kingdom of Kitsch You Will Be A Monster (2005) and Grindstone (2007).
+Jaga Jazzist's multi-instrumentalist Jorgen Munkby formed Shining and, after the acoustic and truly jazzy Where The Ragged People Go (2001) and Sweet Shanghai Devil (2001), turned to bombastic progressive-rock on chaotic collections like In The Kingdom of Kitsch You Will Be A Monster (2005) and especially Grindstone (2007).

 Lars Horntveth debuted solo with the jazztronica experiment Pooka (2004).